AKU GSMC Media Innovation Centre Innovators-in-Residence Program 2021-2022 (Up to $20,000)

 - Grant Funding of up to $20,000.

 - Open to media innovators from Kenya, Uganda and Tanzania.
-Journalists and innovators based in either urban or rural areas are eligible to apply.
+Journalists and innovators based in rural areas are especially encouraged to apply.

 - Innovators working in pre-formed teams or those applying as individuals but are willing to team up for this program.
 Innovators can only apply in teams of 2-5 members.

-- Projects in any East African language are welcome to apply.
+- Projects producing content in any East African language are welcome to apply.
 Applications must be submitted in English.

 - Projects that address journalism and media challenges other than storytelling are welcome.
-Apps and projects that support journalists in their work are also invited to apply.
+Apps and projects that support journalists and existing media houses in their work are invited to apply.